Artificial silk is a filament made from the cellulose in wood. Other names for artificial silk are rayon and viscose.

 Over 500 textile shades were created in Lancashire before the factory gates shut and Britain’s textile industry fell into decline.
 It is enjoying a revival in the early 21st century with the weaving of eco-friendly coffins, Formula 1 tyres and bespoke fashions.

-William Grundy speaking: Yellow road stripes
+William Grundy recorded: Yellow road stripes

 At the Lancashire factory, filaments of viscose yarn were pigmented in an amazing array of colours from a Curry Brown to Carousel Red.
 Some shade names were intended as jokes, like Camy Pink for camisole knickers and Attic Brown for a dusty attic.
 Other names reflected social structures such as Collar Blue, indicating manual rather than office-based labour.

 Artificial silk yarn was eventually packed and transported from Preston to factories all over the world.
-The filaments were woven into dressing gowns, sanitary towels, tights, webbing for car tyres, surgical dressings, gossamer for war-time parachutes, and fashion that is now labelled vintage.
+The filaments were woven into M&S dressing gowns, sanitary towels, tights, webbing for car tyres, surgical dressings, gossamer for war-time parachutes, and fashion that is now labelled vintage.

 Because of its versatility, artificial silk was combined with different textiles such as wool, cotton, or real silk to make upholstery and carpets, and for stuffing shoes.

-Textile electrician speaking: Blackburn shoe stuffings
+A Textile electrician recorded: Blackburn shoe stuffings

 The process of making artificial silk was continuous.
 The machines never stopped.
 If they had, the amber-coloured liquid would have solidified in the pipes under Viscose Alley.
 That is what the viscose will be like now under the tarmac of the current factory site north of Preston in Lancashire, home to several smaller businesses.